yuxi-liu-wired/statopolis/admin/D-originality-u5950011.md

 * Two lines of code for String <-> Base64 conversion in methods base64EncryptedGameState and loadBase64EncryptedGameState in Game.java came from http://stackoverflow.com/a/26897706

+* The code for mouse-draggable JavaFX pieces in Board.java is copied from Assignment 1 of COMP1110, Semester 2, 2016, Australian National University.

 Signed: Yuxi Liu (u5950011)